Articles by The Professional Trustee Team

 In the words of President Barack Obama, "Yes We Can".
 The very first step is to Request an Interview.
-Getting some good advice and that advice is just one click away.
+Get some good advice - and that advice is just one click away.

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.